sahilrajput03/sahilrajput03/thoughts-principles.md

 Those who look for the bad in people will surely find it. ~ Abraha Lincon

 I Am a Slow Walker but I Never Walk Back – Abraham Lincoln: ~ Abraham Lincon

+After-college is way more important anyway.
+That's where life really begins!